elbaih101/Nazeel-Project/src/main/Performance test Plan/sources.md

-//TODO add assertions to the jmeter script

-N ow I just need to add this code as the very first sampler in a test plan and pass environment specific filepath as the sampler parameter args[0] it will load variables from the file and put them as JMeter variables.
+N ow I just need to add this code as the very first sampler in a test plan and pass environment specific filepath as the sampler parameter args[0] it will load variables from the file and put them as JMeter variables. var file = new java.io.File(args[0]);
-//TODO fix tax in inclusive state for reservation making in Jmeter

-var file = new java.io.File(args[0]);
 var props = new java.util.Properties();
 var is = new java.io.FileInputStream(file);